thetypingpuppy/slop_auditor/README.md

 # Slop Auditor

 ## Introduction
 In academic papers the devil is in the detail.
 When using LLM's there is a risk this detail is lost, due to the inherent nature of generalising natural language over a finite number of parameters or weights.
-In this work, we aim to automatically screen LLM outputto double check for any "loss of nuance".
+In this work, we aim to automatically screen LLM output to double check for any "loss of nuance".

 ## Method